Categories

 Some prior pattern collectors have moved on to other endeavors.
 I have reached out to industry experts and have not received much interest back.
 Maybe it’s a timing thing, I don’t know.

 One thing that I will say is that every once in a while you’ll see a post on Reddit asking for more information on the history of these patterns.
 People are curious about it and fascinated by the topic just as I am.
-I believe one day, we’ll get the answers we are looking for.
+I believe one day, we’ll get more information on the topic.

 To try to save some people some time about where to look for more information here is a list of sources that have given me the most information.